FHantke/brave-browser-wiki/Brave-Wallet.md

 There will be a number of signing methods exposed, currently the supported methods are:
 `eth_sign` and `personal_sign`

-## Adding other EVM compatible chains
+## Adding and switching to other EVM compatible chains

-EIP 3085 describes `wallet_addEthereumChain` in https://eips.ethereum.org/EIPS/eip-3085
+EIP 3085 describes `wallet_addEthereumChain` in https://eips.ethereum.org/EIPS/eip-3085 for adding EVM compatible chains.
+EIP 3326 describes `wallet_switchEthereumChain` in https://eips.ethereum.org/EIPS/eip-3326 for switching to EVM compatible chains.

-EVM compatible chains can be suggested by pages for adding alternate chains such as Binance Smart Chain, L2s such as Polygon, Arbitrum, Optimism, and side chains such as SKALE, xDAI.
+Some EVM compatible chain examples include Binance Smart Chain, L2s such as Polygon, Arbitrum, Optimism, and side chains such as SKALE, xDAI.
 Not all of these chains need to have a native currency of ETH, for example Binance Smart Chain has a native symbol of BNB and Polygon has MATIC.

 We may preload some chains and L2s to avoid phishing attempts from a page wanting to add another network.